Vanna Kanavugal

 Vanna Kanavugal is a 1987 Indian Tamil-language film directed by Ameerjan and produced by Kavithalayaa Productions.
 The film stars Karthik, Murali, and Jayashree.
 It is a remake of the 1984 Malayalam film Adiyozhukkukal.
-The film, which notably features no songs, was released on 9 July 1987 and became a commercial success.Karthik Muthuraman's is subtle yet very impactful.
+The film, which notably features no songs, was released on 9 July 1987 and became a commercial success.

+Plot

 The lives of Kannappan and Anandhi cross paths in a lovely coastal town.